Yellowstone National Park

 Five Entrances to the Park

-Northeast Entrance – closet to Cook City and Silver Gate, Mont.
+Northeast Entrance – closest to Cook City and Silver Gate, Mont.

-North Entrances – is five-mile from Gardiner, Mont.
+North Entrances is five miles from Gardiner, Mont.

 East Entrance – is fifty-three miles from Cody, Wyo.